-Reccomend a Treatment: Depending on findings, your dermatologist may recommend OTC treatments or prescribe topical creams, oral medications, or other types of treatment.
+Recommend a Treatment: Depending on findings, your dermatologist may recommend OTC products or prescribe topical creams, oral medications, or other types of treatment.
 Your treatment plan will be highly specific to your skin’s needs.

 Questions to Ask Your Dermatologist About Eczema

 Whether it’s your first time discussing your eczema with a dermatologist or your tenth, it’s always a smart idea to bring a list of eczema questions you wish to ask to your appointment.

 These are some of the best questions you can ask after your doctor has shared their assessment of your skin’s condition.
 Their answers will depend on the severity of your eczema and your known triggers.